Silk: China

 Silk use in fabric was first developed in ancient China.
 The earliest evidence for silk is the presence of the silk protein fibroin in soil samples from two tombs at the neolithic site Jiahu in Henan, which date back about 8,500 years.
 The earliest surviving example of silk fabric dates from about 3630 BC, and was used as the wrapping for the body of a child at a Yangshao culture site in Qingtaicun near Xingyang, Henan.

 Legend gives credit for developing silk to a Chinese empress, Leizu (Hsi-Ling-Shih, Lei-Tzu).
-Silks were originally reserved for the Emperors of China for their own use and gifts to others, but spread gradually through Chinese culture and trade both geographically and socially, and then to many regions of Asia.
+Silks were originally reserved for the emperors of China for their own use and gifts to others, but spread gradually through Chinese culture and trade both geographically and socially, and then to many regions of Asia.
 Because of its texture and lustre, silk rapidly became a popular luxury fabric in the many areas accessible to Chinese merchants.
 Silk was in great demand, and became a staple of pre-industrial international trade.
-Silk was also used as a surface for writing, especially during the Warring States period (475-221 BCE).
+Silk was also used as a surface for writing, especially during the Warring States period (475–221 BCE).
 The fabric was light, it survived the damp climate of the Yangtze region, absorbed ink well, and provided a white background for the text.
 In July 2007, archaeologists discovered intricately woven and dyed silk textiles in a tomb in Jiangxi province, dated to the Eastern Zhou dynasty roughly 2,500 years ago.
 Although historians have suspected a long history of a formative textile industry in ancient China, this find of silk textiles employing "complicated techniques" of weaving and dyeing provides direct evidence for silks dating before the Mawangdui-discovery and other silks dating to the Han dynasty (202 BC – 220 AD).

-Silk is described in a chapter of the Fan Shengzhi shu from the Western Han (202 BC – 9 AD).
-There is a surviving calendar for silk production in an Eastern Han (25–220 AD) document.
-The two other known works on silk from the Han period are lost.
+Silk is described in a chapter of the Fan Shengzhi shu from the Western Han empire (202 BC – 9 AD).
+There is a surviving calendar for silk production in an Eastern Han empire (25–220 AD) document.
+The two other known works on silk from the Han empire are lost.
 The first evidence of the long distance silk trade is the finding of silk in the hair of an Egyptian mummy of the 21st dynasty, c.1070 BC.
 The silk trade reached as far as the Indian subcontinent, the Middle East, Europe, and North Africa.
 This trade was so extensive that the major set of trade routes between Europe and Asia came to be known as the Silk Road.

-The Emperors of China strove to keep knowledge of sericulture secret to maintain the Chinese monopoly.
-Nonetheless, sericulture reached Korea with technological aid from China around 200 BC, the ancient Kingdom of Khotan by AD 50, and India by AD 140.
+The Chinese emperors strove to keep knowledge of sericulture secret to maintain the Chinese monopoly.
+Nonetheless, sericulture partially reached Korea with technological aid from China around 200 BC, the ancient Kingdom of Khotan by AD 50, and India by AD 140.

-In the ancient era, silk from China was the most lucrative and sought-after luxury item traded across the Eurasian continent, and many civilizations, such as the ancient Persians, benefited economically from trade.
+In the ancient era, silk from China was the most lucrative and sought-after luxury item traded across the Eurasian continent, and many civilizations, such as the Persians, benefited economically from trade.